rundeck/docs/docs/learning/howto/welcome-project-starter.md

 To install the Welcome Project you need to download the latest release:

-:::: tabs
+::: tabs
-::: tab Community Welcome Project
+@tab Community Welcome Project

 Navigate to: [https://github.com/rundeck/welcome-project-community](https://github.com/rundeck/welcome-project-community)